ZacharyDagnall/6144-frontend/README.md

 ## Introduction
 Game Boyz Arcade was written as a phase 3 project for the Flatiron School Engineering program as a Single-page Web-app with a Ruby on Rails API backend.
 The back end API can be found [here](https://github.com/ZacharyDagnall/6144-backend/branches).

 Within the app, a user can sign in using their name.
-There is no current authecation implemented.
-If a username mathcing the entered text has been saved to the database previously, their games will be loaded.
+There is no current authentication implemented.
+If a username matching the entered text has been saved to the database previously, their games will be loaded.
 If the username does not exist, a new user will be created.

 Once logged on the user will be able to play any of the six games, each move will save your progress.
 If a user has a previous game open, the app will load that saved game when you click on the respective game.